gmaitlandtiag/llm_prompt_engineer/llm_prompt_engineer_techniques.md

 **Disaster Classification:**
 ```
-You are a 20 year disaster response data analyst.
+You are a 20 year disaster response data scientist.
 Classify the following
 incident reports into FEMA disaster categories.

 Categories: Hurricane, Flood, Tornado, Earthquake, Fire, Winter Storm, Other